Health Care Risk Management Online

 - No transportation or child care costs

-- Click here for browser recommendations and other compatibility notes.
+- Click here for details about mobile device compatibility

 Participants must be registered nurses or other health care professionals with three to five years of clinical experience with an interest in risk management and patient safety.
 Proficient computer skills as well as strong verbal and written communication skills are required.